aedgaras/aedgaras/README.md

 💼 I'm currently working as a Junior Techninian at Kaunas University of Technology.

-🔭 I’m currently working on a to-do list that's written in React.
+🔭 I’m currently working on a personal site.

 🌱 I’m currently learning React, Node.js.